TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/If/Index.rst

        stdWrap.if.isGreaterThan = 3
    }

-Because the properties of the :code:`if` function implement :ref:`stdWrap functions <using-stdwrap>`, all kinds of variables can be compared.
+Because the properties of the `if` function implement :ref:`stdWrap functions <using-stdwrap>`, all kinds of variables can be compared.

 .. code-block:: typoscript